ROCm/Tensile/docs/src/conceptual/benchmarking.rst

 Benchmark phases
 =================

-As seen in the `config.yaml` file, benchmarking is performed in the following phases:
+As seen in the config.yaml file, benchmarking is performed in the following phases:

 1. Benchmark common parameters
 --------------------------------

 During this phase of benchmarking, the parameters common for all solutions for this ``ProblemType`` are examined.
 During each benchmarking step, there is only one winner.
 In the preceding config.yaml sample file, the dictionary {EdgeType: [ Branch, ShiftPtr], PrefetchGlobalRead: [False, True]} is benchmarked.
 Therefore, this benchmark step generates four solution candidates and the fastest ``EdgeType`` and ``PrefetchGlobalRead`` combination wins.
-If the winner is ET=SP and PGR=T, then all solutions for this ``ProblemType`` assume ET=SP and PGR=T. Also, once a parameter is determined, all subsequent benchmarking steps use this parameter instead of pulling values from ``InitialSolutionParameters``.
+If the winner is EdgeType (ET) = ShiftPtr (SP) and PrefetchGlobalRead (PGR) = True (T), then all solutions for this ``ProblemType`` assume ET = SP and PGR = T. Also, once a parameter is determined, all subsequent benchmarking steps use this parameter instead of pulling values from ``InitialSolutionParameters``.
 As the common parameters apply to all the kernels, they are typically compiler- or hardware-dependent parameters than tile-dependent.

 2. Fork parameters
 -------------------